Nanohenry10-9/FatFone/README.md

 - A screen, for that I am using a 2.8" TFT LCD with capacitive touch
 - An Arduino, that controls the whole phone

-I programmed the whole OS (about 2000 lines) 100% by myself, except for the libraries, that I used for communicating with the different parts.
+I programmed the whole OS (FatOS 2M is about 2000 lines) 100% by myself, except for the libraries, that I used for communicating with the different parts.

 ## About FatFone